kkyan1105/vLLM-Efficient-Memory-Management-for-LLM-Serving-with-PagedAttention/README.md

 Each worker hosts a shard of the model and executes PagedAttention to fetch KV blocks based on block tables.

 <p align="center"> <img src="figs/figure4.png" width="45%"> </p>
-When viewed as a whole, the architecture is essentially a "paged virtual memory" system form llm inference.
+When viewed as a whole, the architecture is essentially a "paged virtual memory" system for llm inference.

 ---